chenzRG/MoCLIM/README.md

 We position MoCLIM in a biological axiom: genome-wide transcriptomics analysis is the mainstay of omics studies.

+In this schematic diagram, various omics information, including genomics (DNA) and proteomics (protein) data, are interconnected through processes like gene expression and regulation at the mRNA (transcriptomics) level.

 Biological Observation: Transcriptomics as a Focal Point|
 :-------------------------:|